Maurice Carthon: New York Giants

-In 1985, he signed as a free agent with the New York Giants.
-From February to June, his USFL career consisted of 3 preseason games, 18 regular season games, and a final playoff on June 30, 1985.
-After reporting to the Giants in July, he played an additional 5 preseason games, 16 regular season games, and two playoff rounds, for a total of 45 contests in less than a year.
+In 1985, Carthon signed as a free agent with the New York Giants.
+From February to June, his USFL career consisted of three preseason games, 18 regular season games, and a final playoff on June 30, 1985.
+After reporting to the Giants in July, he played an additional five preseason games, 16 regular season games, and two playoff rounds, for a total of 45 contests in less than a year.

-Carthon wore the number 44 in his career as a fullback with the New York Giants.
+Carthon wore the number 44 in his career as a fullback with the Giants.
 He was considered a bruising back with superb blocking skills.
 Carthon was a very durable player, missing only one game out of 76 when he was with the Giants.

-Carthon won two championship rings with the Giants in Super Bowl XXI and Super Bowl XXV.
+Carthon won two championship rings with the Giants, in Super Bowl XXI and Super Bowl XXV.
 His best season was in 1986, when he finished as the team's second leading rusher with 260 yards, while also helping diminutive halfback Joe Morris rush for a then-franchise record 1,516 yards.

 Carthon retired after the 1992 season with 950 career rushing yards, 90 receptions for 745 yards, and 3 touchdowns.

 Coaching career

-Maurice Carthon resigned as Cleveland Browns offensive coordinator on October 24, 2006 after Cleveland managed only seven points against the Denver Broncos.
+Maurice Carthon resigned as Cleveland Browns offensive coordinator on October 24, 2006, after Cleveland managed only seven points against the Denver Broncos.
 Under Carthon, the Browns had managed a league-low 232 points in 2005 and had only scored 88 points through six games in 2006.
 Carthon was the third NFL offensive coordinator to be replaced during the 2006 season.

 In early 2008, reports surfaced about a potential reuniting of Carthon and old coach Bill Parcells in Miami.
 Carthon would not be a candidate for the Miami Dolphins head coaching vacancy, but rather a candidate for offensive coordinator.

 Carthon been known as a "Parcells Guy", following his former coach from coaching place to place.
 He has coached under Parcells for the New England Patriots, the New York Jets and, most recently, the Dallas Cowboys.

 On Feb 19, 2009 the Kansas City Chiefs announced that the club added Carthon to head coach Todd Haley’s coaching staff.
 Carthon served as assistant head coach.
-When Haley was fired in December 12, 2011, Carthon was retained in the same role under Romeo Crennel.
+When Haley was fired on December 12, 2011, Carthon was retained in the same role under Romeo Crennel.
 He was let go the following season, 2012, when the Chiefs went 2-14 and has not returned to coaching since.

 Personal life

-His son Ran Carthon played running back for the Indianapolis Colts, and currently works as general manager for the Tennessee Titans.
+Carthon's son Ran played running back for the Indianapolis Colts, and was general manager for the Tennessee Titans.